 The IJB regularly reviews its Strategic Risk Register over the course of each year; there are currently 13 risks rated red, amber or green (RAG) depending on the likelihood and severity of the impact.
+The trend shows whether the risk has increased , decreased or is unchanged , from the previous year.
 The table below summarises those risks and shows the RAG rating of each after mitigating actions to minimise impact.

-Area of Risk RAG
+Area of Risk Trend

-Death or significant harm to a vulnerable individual
+Death or significant harm to a vulnerable individual -

-Scottish Child Abuse Inquiry
+Scottish Child Abuse Inquiry -

-Child, Adult and Multi-Agency Public Protection Arrangements
+Child, Adult and Multi-Agency Public Protection Arrangements -

 Financial Sustainability

-Failure of a provider
+Failure of a provider -

-Access to Primary Care
+Access to Primary Care -

-Increase in Older Population
+Increase in Older Population -

-Workforce Planning and Change
+Workforce Planning and Change -

-Increase in children & adults with additional support needs
+Increase in children & adults with additional support needs -

-In-House Care at Home Service
+In-House Care at Home Service -

-Failures within IT Systems
+Failures within IT Systems -

-Covid-19 & Recovery
+Covid-19 & Recovery -

-Analogue to Digital Switchover
+Analogue to Digital Switchover -